-To protect you and your baby’s health, it’s important to limit certain foods when pregnant, such as the following:
+Common foodborne illness caused by Listeria, Salmonella, and E. coli can cause you to become sick.
+To help guard you and your baby’s health, it’s important to avoid certain foods when pregnant, such as the following:

 High-mercury fish

-Limit shark, swordfish, king mackerel, and albacore tuna to 1 serving a week.
+Avoid shark, king mackerel, swordfish, and orange roughy.
+Limit albacore tuna to 1 serving per week.

 Undercooked or raw fish